East Coast Integrated Depot: Bus depot

-East Coast Bus Depot is an upcoming multi-storey bus depot facility currently under construction, located adjacent to the train depot within the Sungei Bedok area.
+East Coast Bus Depot is a multi-storey bus depot facility, located adjacent to the train depot within the Sungei Bedok area.
 It forms part of the East Coast Integrated Depot, an integrated rail and bus facility that also serves the East–West Line, Downtown Line, and Thomson–East Coast Line.
 The co-location of rail and bus depots allows for more efficient land use and construction.

-The depot is planned to support the growing bus fleet under the Bus Service Enhancement Programme (BSEP) and Bus Contracting Model (BCM).
+The depot was planned to support the growing bus fleet under the Bus Service Enhancement Programme (BSEP) and Bus Contracting Model (BCM).
 It is designed to accommodate over 500 buses and will include a Bus Operations Control Centre, administrative offices, maintenance workshops, refuelling and washing facilities, and multi-level parking.
 Similar to Soon Lee Bus Depot and Woodlands Bus Depot, the ground level will host maintenance and service facilities, while bus parking decks will be located on the second and third levels.
-It will also be replacing Changi Bus Park but the bus package will be under Tampines Bus Package and it will only have 550 parking lots.
+It will have 550 parking lots.

-With the Tampines Bus Package awarded to Go-Ahead Singapore in September 2025, the operator will take over as the anchor operator of the depot starting in 2026.
+With the Tampines bus package awarded to Go-Ahead Singapore in September 2025, the operator took over as the anchor operator of the depot on 5 July 2026.